Assistant Professor & Coordinator of SCAR Program

 Office Location: G604

-Dr. Roland B. Wilson is at George Mason University Korea teaching both conflict resolution and global studies courses.
+Dr. Roland B. Wilson is at George Mason University Korea as an Assistant Professor, teaching both conflict resolution and global studies courses.
 He received his PhD from the School for Conflict Analysis and Resolution, and his undergraduate and graduates degrees in linguistics, Korean and Teaching English as a Second Language from Indiana University.

 Dr. Wilson has nearly 30 years of combined military, government and academic experience and has worked and written on a myriad of subjects, including Asia Pacific relations, foreign policy, security, public diplomacy, culture and conflict issues.
 He also lived in East Asia for more than 20 years and has a professional level ability in Korean.